mtumilowicz/java-incubator-projects/README.md

         * all blocking calls internally a yield
         * the jdk code calls run() on the continuation when it can be rescheduled
+* code like sync, works like async
+    * synchronous
+        * easy to read
+        * fits well with language (control flow, exceptions)
+        * fits well with tooling (debuggers, profilers)
+        * but
+            * costly to create and block
+            * a limited resource
+    * asynchronous (reactive)
+        * scalable
+        * but
+            * hard to read
+            * very hard to debug and profile
+            * often obscures business logic

 ## project panama
 * foreign-function / data interface